ntwalibas/proto/README.md

 bazel test --test_output=all //tests/...
 ```

-To run tests for a specific module of the compiler, e.g. the parser:
+To run tests for a specific module of the interpreter, e.g. the parser:

 ```shell
 bazel test --test_output=all //tests/parser:parser_test